VGGatGitHub/Entanglement-Revisited/README.md

 # Entanglement Revisited

-The files here are about the CHSH inequality and contains my research notes and considerations.
+The files here are about the CHSH inequality and contain my research notes and considerations.
 In particular the classically anticipated individual expectation values \<ZZ\>, \<XX\>, \<XZ\>, and \<ZX\>.
 How are they related to the CHSH inequality from QM point of view.
 Jupiter notebook for running calculations related to the CHSH inequality on a quantum computer,